JayPokale/numarray.js/README.md

 // Returns a new array containing elements that satisfy the provided testing function arr.filter((x) => x % 2 === 1);

-// Creates a new array with the results of calling a provided function on every element in this array arr.map((x) => x + 5);
+// Returns same array aafter calling the provided function on every element in this array arr.map((x) => x + 5);

 // Executes a provided function once for each array element